eunomia-bpf/eunomia-bpf/README.md

 ## Introduction

-`eunomia-bpf` is a dynamic loading library and a compile toolchain, aim to help you build and distribute eBPF programs easier.
+`eunomia-bpf` is a dynamic loading library/runtime backend and a compile toolchain frontend, aim at helping you build and distribute eBPF programs easier.
 Some command line tools are also provided to help you build, distribute and run the eBPF programs.

-We have 3 main features:
+We have 3 main features for out compile SDK and runtime:

-- Write eBPF kernel code only with comments to build `CO-RE` libbpf eBPF applications
+- Write eBPF kernel code only with comments to build simple `CO-RE` libbpf eBPF applications in multiple format, BCC and libbpf style are both accepted
-- Compile and pack CO-RE eBPF kernel code to a config file, eg. `JSON` or `YAML` format
+- Compile and pack CO-RE eBPF kernel code to a config metadata with ELF object, eg. `JSON` or `YAML` format, dynamically load it everywhere with CO-RE libbpf runtime
-- Write user space code for your eBPF program in `WebAssembly`, and  pack the program with a `WASM` module
+- Write user space code for your eBPF program with `WebAssembly` in C++/C/Go/Rust...etc

+Tools are also provided:

+- convert BCC stype source code to libbpf style source code
+- some tracing tool examples

 ### Write eBPF kernel code only to build CO-RE libbpf eBPF applications